 Scope 3: all other indirect emissions that occur in a company’s value chain.
 Scope 3 emissions are generated by resources not owned or controlled by the company, but that the company indirectly impacts in its value chain.

-Scope 3 emissions are also called supply chain emissions, because they take into consideration the carbon footprint generated by a company’s suppliers.
+Scope 3 emissions are also called value chain emissions, because they take into consideration the carbon footprint generated by a company’s suppliers.

-Due to a tendency to specialize and outsource non-core activities, supply chain emissions account for around 90% of companies’ carbon footprint.
+Due to a tendency to specialize and outsource non-core activities, value chain emissions account for around 90% of companies’ carbon footprint.
 And this number may rise in the future.

-Why calculate the carbon footprint of your supply chain
+Why calculate the carbon footprint of your value chain?

-Measuring the carbon footprint of supply chains should be a priority for businesses of any size.
-A sustainable supply chain can be your most valuable asset.
+Calculating the carbon footprint of value chains should be a priority for businesses of any size.

-Here are five compelling reasons why every company should measure their full carbon footprint and reap the benefits of sustainability.
+Here are five reasons why every company should calculate its full carbon footprint:

-1. Supply chains hold the key to 90% of emission reductions
+1. Value chains hold the key to 90% of emission reductions

-Scope 1 and 2 account for less than 10% of your carbon emissions, while over 90% are located far in the supply chain.
-Look at IKEA, a bold climate leader committed to reduce GHG emissions across the full value chain (scope 1, 2 & 3).
-In the baseline year, IKEA’s scope 1 and 2 emissions were just 2% of total emissions, with 98% lying in the supply chain.
-Had they measured only scope 1 and 2 emissions, they wouldn’t have done much more than switching electricity providers and installing led bulbs.
-You need to know the real footprint to make a real change.
+Scope 1 and 2 account for less than 10% of your carbon emissions, while over 90% are located far in the value chain.
+Look at IKEA, a bold climate leader committed to reducing GHG emissions across the full value chain (scope 1, 2, and 3).
+In the baseline year, IKEA’s scope 1 and 2 emissions were just 2% of total emissions, with the other 98% originating in the value chain.
+Had they calculated only scope 1 and 2 emissions, they wouldn’t have the information they needed to make an impactful reduction on their emissions – because incomplete calculations give incomplete results.

-2. Disclosing supply chain emissions earns you trust
+2. Disclosing value chain emissions earns trust & avoids greenwashing

-3. Reporting supply chain emissions will be mandatory soon
+3. Reporting value chain emissions will soon be mandatory

-It will not take long before regulators find the power to make it mandatory to report on your supply chain emissions.
-The Sustainable Finance Disclosure Regulation (SFDR) required the disclosure of supply chain emissions already in 2021, but due to covid-19 it has been postponed to 2023.
-The latest regulatory developments signal that companies will soon be required to disclose the climate footprint of their supply chains.
-If you want to stay ahead of the curve, you should start measuring now.
+It will not take long before regulators find the power to make it mandatory to report on your value chain emissions.
+The Sustainable Finance Disclosure Regulation (SFDR) required the disclosure of value chain emissions already in 2021, but due to COVID it has been postponed to 2023.
+The latest regulatory developments signal that companies will soon be required to disclose the climate footprint of their value chains.
+To stay ahead of the legislation, you should start calculate emissions now.

-It’s known that climate change will cause disruptions to global supply chains, and the world’s leaders still don’t know what to do.
+Climate change will cause disruptions to global value chains, and the world’s leaders still don’t know what to do.
 With environmental issues taking center stage, the risk of adverse environmental regulations is higher than ever.
 Carbon prices already increased to €31 a tonne and are expected to reach €50 soon.
-By measuring your entire carbon footprint, you can uncover the emission hotspots of your supply chain and reduce your CO2 emissions before the price gets too high.
+By calculate your entire carbon footprint, you can uncover the emission hotspots of your value chain and reduce your CO2 emissions before the price gets too high.

 5. Emission reduction means cost reduction

 For many years, companies have seen sustainability as a burden to bear.
 Today, reducing greenhouse gas emissions is a great opportunity to gain efficiency and reduce costs.
 Two of the biggest sources of corporate emissions are materials and business travel.
-If you reduce the amount of materials used or the number of flights taken you are not only reducing emissions, you’re also cutting your costs.
-And finding capital to finance these projects has never been easier, as Alphabet’s recent sustainability bond shows.
+If you reduce the amount of materials used or the number of flights taken you are not only reducing emissions – you’re also cutting your costs.

 Your entire carbon footprint – visualized & actionable